- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 4 Minutes

-FUT Strip Surgery and Linear Scar Planning
+FUT Hair Transplant and Linear Scar Planning

 FUT removes a donor strip and dissects grafts under magnification